 - If this value is set to false, the Agents will hash the files the same moment it discovers the file or file change.

-The speed of hashing greatly depends on disk speed.
+The speed of hashing greatly depends on the speed of the disk.
 It's generally highly advisable to enable hashing of files, despite the fact that hashing may take a long time.